How to calculate and optimize your income tax?

 1. Declare your income online

 You can declare your income online.
-Go to impots.gouv.fr and log in to your personal space to access your pre-filled tax return.
+Go to impots.gouv.fr, log in to your personal account to access the pre-filled declaration.

 2. Withholding tax

-Withholding tax enables monthly payment of income tax on salaries and pensions.
-The administration uses a withholding tax rate to calculate the amount to be withheld, with the possibility of adjusting in the event of excess or shortfall.
+Pay-as-you-earn tax withholding allows you to pay income tax (on salaries, retirement pensions) monthly.
+The tax authorities use a tax withholding rate to calculate the amount to be deducted, with the possibility of adjustments in case of excess or deficit.

 • Declare your income within the tax household